benjaminpillot/pyrasta/README.md

 ### Fast Zonal Statistics
 Fast computing of raster zonal statistics within features of a given geographic layer, by loading in memory only the data we need (and not the whole numpy array as it is often the case in other packages) + using multiprocessing.
-You may use the basic available statistic functions in the package, or use your own customized functions.
+You may use the basic statistic functions already available in the package, or define your own customized functions.
 ```python

 from pyrasta.raster import Raster